Digz0/repo-to-text-converter/README.md

 - Clones a specified GitHub repository
 - Identifies and processes text files within the repository
 - Combines content from all text files into a single output file
-- Handles various text encodings
+- Uses UTF-8 encoding for text files
 - Displays a progress bar during file processing

 ## Output